Got neck and back pain? Break up your work day with these 5 exercises for relief

 Even if you are feeling sore, gentle motion can be soothing.
 "For musculoskeletal pain in general, movement is a really good thing," she says.

-The exercises included are drawn from NASA's DeskFit program, created by the NASA Headquarters Fitness Center team, Tanya Johnson, Marceleus Venable, and Kimber Williams.
+The exercises and captions included are adapted from NASA's DeskFit program, created by the NASA Headquarters Fitness Center team, Tanya Johnson, Marceleus Venable, and Kimber Williams.

 Bara Vaida is a Washington, D.C.-based freelance health care journalist and a yoga teacher.